 In connection with our initial public offering in 2014, our board of directors adopted and our stockholders approved our 2014 Employee Stock Purchase Plan ("ESPP").
-A total of 1,110,259 shares of our common stock are available for sale under our ESPP.
-In addition, our ESPP provides for annual increases in the number of shares available for issuance under the ESPP on January 1 of each year through 2024, equal to the lesser of the following:
+A total of 897,454 shares of our common stock are available for sale under our ESPP as of June 30, 2020.
+In addition, our ESPP provides for annual increases in the number of shares available for issuance under the ESPP on January 1 of each year through 2024 that may be equal to the lesser of the following: